Morgan's Raid: Indiana

-Morgan had sent spy Thomas Hines and a party of 25 Confederates, posing as a Union patrol, on a secret mission into Indiana in June to determine if the local Copperheads would support or join Morgan's impending raid.
+Morgan had sent spy Thomas Hines and a party of 62 Confederates, posing as a Union patrol, on a secret mission into Indiana in June to determine if the local Copperheads would support or join Morgan's impending raid.
 After visiting the local Copperhead leader, Dr. William A. Bowles, Hines learned that no desired support would be forthcoming.
-He and his scouts were soon identified as actually being Confederates, and, in a small skirmish near Leavenworth, Indiana, Hines had to abandon his men as he swam across the Ohio River under gunfire.
+He and his scouts were soon identified as actually being Confederates, and, in a minor skirmish near Leavenworth, Indiana, Hines had to abandon his men as he swam across the Ohio River under gunfire.
 He wandered around Kentucky for a week seeking information on Morgan's whereabouts.

 By now reduced to 1,800 men, Morgan's main column had arrived on the morning of July 8 at Brandenburg, Kentucky, a small town along the Ohio River, where Hines rejoined them.
 Here, the raiders seized two steamboats, the John B. McCombs and the Alice Dean.
 Morgan, against Bragg's strict orders, transported his command across the river to Indiana, landing just east of Mauckport.
 A small company of Indiana home guards contested the crossing with an artillery piece, as did a riverboat carrying a six-pounder.
-Morgan chased off the local defenders, capturing a sizeable portion as well as their guns.
+However, the gunboat soon withdrew, and Morgan's forces safely crossed the river into Indiana that night.
 After burning the Alice Dean and sending the John B. McCombs downriver with instructions not to pursue him, Morgan headed away from the river.

-Governor Oliver P. Morton worked feverishly to organize Indiana's defense, calling for able-bodied men to take up arms and form militia companies.
+Governor Oliver P. Morton worked feverishly to organize Indiana's defense, calling for men to take up arms and form militia companies.
 Thousands responded and organized themselves into companies and regiments.
 Col. Lewis Jordan took command of the 450 members of the Harrison County Home Guard (Sixth Regiment, Indiana Legion), consisting of poorly trained civilians with a motley collection of arms.
 His goal was to delay Morgan long enough for Union reinforcements to arrive.

 Maj.
-Gen. Ambrose Burnside, commander of the Department of the Ohio with headquarters in Cincinnati, quickly organized local Federal troops and home militia to cut off Morgan's routes back to the South.
-Morgan headed northward on Mauckport Road, with another brother, Colonel Richard Morgan, leading the forward elements.
+Gen. Ambrose Burnside, commander of the Department of the Ohio with headquarters in Cincinnati, quickly organized local Federal troops and home militia to cut off Morgan's routes back to the Confederacy.
+Morgan headed northward on Mauckport Road with another brother, Colonel Richard Morgan, leading the forward elements.
 On July 9, 1 mi south of Corydon, Indiana, the county seat of Harrison County, his advance guard encountered Jordan's small force, drawn in a battle line behind a hastily thrown up barricade of logs.
 The colonel attacked, and in a short but spirited battle of less than an hour, he simultaneously outflanked both Union wings, completely routing the hapless militia.
-Accounts vary as to the number of casualties of the Battle of Corydon, but the most reliable evidence suggests that 4 of Jordan's men were killed, 10-12 were wounded, and 355 were captured.
+Accounts vary as to the number of casualties that resulted from the Battle of Corydon, but one source estimates that 4 of Jordan's men were killed, 10–12 were wounded, and 355 were captured.
 Morgan counted 11 dead and 40 wounded raiders.
 Among the dead Federals was the civilian toll keeper who perished near his tollgate.
 Raiders killed a Lutheran minister, Reverend Peter Glenn, on his farm, 4 mi from the battlefield, and stole horses from several other farmers.